subversion23/naelob/README.md

 # naelob

-matrix client bot with elo rating system for Nachtasyl-chess
+### A matrix client bot with elo rating system for Nachtasyl-chess